Flat connections at infinity on knot surgery manifolds: Granny knot with -1 -surgery

 \section{Granny knot with \texorpdfstring{$-1$}{-1}-surgery}

-Below we explore the flat connection at infinity on the $-1$-surgery on the granny knot using the plumbed graph approach from Appendix \ref{plumbed methd}, detailing the analysis of \cite{gukov2024categorification}.
+Below we explore the flat connection at infinity for the $-1$-surgery of granny knot using the plumbed graph approach from Appendix \ref{plumbed methd}, detailing the analysis of \cite{gukov2024categorification}.
 Granny knot is obtained as the connected sum of two right-handed trefoil knots: $3^r_1 \# 3^r_1$.
-The plumbed graph representation of the $-1$-surgery along granny knot is shown in Figure \ref{grannyknot}.
+The plumbed graph presentation of the $-1$-surgery along granny knot is shown in Figure \ref{grannyknot}.